Lsfr271/PFM/README.md

 # GCC/G++

 1- Copy the files from include and src to one main folder.
-Name it whatever you want (the folder).
+Name it whatever you want (the folder) or extract the .rar from the `releases`.

 2- Go to compiling folder.
 It will teach you to build tasks.json and launch.json, c_cpp_properties.json if needed.